-THOMPSONS Solicitors won recognition as Scotland’s top legal firm in the prestigious Law Awards of Scotland 2009, organised by The Firm legal magazine.
+THOMPSONS Solicitors has won recognition as one of Scotland’s top legal firms, in the prestigious Law Awards of Scotland 2009, organised by The Firm legal magazine.

 Thompsons won the Law Firm of the Year title, in the face of intense competition from other practices across Scotland.

 Senior partner, Frank Maguire, accepted the award at a glittering ceremony attended by the cream of the legal profession at the Hilton Hotel in Glasgow.

 The Law Firm of the Year award recognise the wide scope and range of Thompsons’ services including representing the victims of car crashes, industrial and personal accidents.

 Thompsons wins more than nine out of ten personal injury court cases, obtaining the maximum compensation in the shortest possible time.